The Impact of Operating Environment on Efficiency of Public Libraries: Introduction

 \section{Introduction}

-On June 22, 1919 in the Czechoslovakia, a law was passed introducing the obligation to establish a library in each municipality.
+On June 22, 1919 in the former Czechoslovakia, a law was passed introducing the obligation to establish a library in each municipality.
 One hundred years have passed and the Czech Republic with Slovakia have one of the densest networks of public libraries in the world.
 There was one public library for every \num{1983} citizens in the Czech Republic in 2017.
-Such a large amount of libraries requires well-advised management and careful allocation of public resources.
+Since June 29, 2001, Czech libraries are governed by the Law No. 257/2001 Coll. on Libraries and Terms of Operating Public Library and Information Services (Library Act).
+The size of public libraries ranges from small village libraries affiliated with the municipal offices to large library networks in major cities.
+The role of libraries has also changed over decades.
+The original purpose of collecting and lending books and periodicals has been supplemented by managing audio-visual materials, providing internet access, offering professional assistance, organizing community meetings and hosting cultural events.
+Such a large amount of diverse libraries with a wide range of activities requires well-advised management and careful allocation of public resources.

 In this study, we analyze technical efficiency of Czech public libraries established by municipalities.
 We follow the data envelopment analysis (DEA) approach pioneered by \cite{Charnes1978} and \cite{Banker1984}.
 DEA is a non-parametric method measuring how efficiently can decision making units (DMU) transform a set of inputs to a set of outputs.
 We utilize the Chebyshev distance DEA model with variable returns to scale recently proposed by \cite{Hladik2019}.
 This model is based on the robust optimization viewpoint and has many desirable properties -- super-efficiency, comparability of efficiency scores across different analyzes, inclusion of zero inputs and outputs, units invariance, order of rankings identical to the classical approach and straightforward interpretability.